Support Athens by Locals!

 Day Trip From Athens To Epidaurus, Mycenae, and Nafplio

-For those among you who consider themselves to be history buffs and are looking for ancient sites to explore out of the ordinary, a day trip to Epidaurus, Mycenae and Nafplio is a must.
+For those among you who consider yourself to be history buffs and are looking for ancient sites to explore out of the ordinary, a day trip to Epidaurus, Mycenae and Nafplio is a must.

 All of these exciting locations are located on the Argolis peninsula, one of the oldest inhabited regions in Greece that boast an abundance of archaeological sites and -of course- amazing ocean views.